Gaia House residential retreat

 - We will need everyone to commit to the full duration of their retreat; early or late arrivals won’t be possible at this time.
 Extra nights will also not be possible.

-Building work during 2021To support more socially-distant retreats in the short term and our development into the future, we are excited to have started work on our new Dartmoor Wing and shower block.
-The new buildings will enable us to double the number of single rooms we can offer to group retreatants, and more than double the shower/toilet spaces.
+Building work during 2021To support more socially-distanced retreats in the short term and our development into the future, we are excited to have completed our new shower block, while work on our new Dartmoor Wing is progressing well.
+These two new buildings will double the number of single rooms and shower/toilet spaces we can offer to group retreatants, enabling our site to catch up with the vast numbers of people now visiting Gaia House each year, and help us increase accessibility.
 We will take all possible care to minimise disruption by scheduling noisier work to take place between retreats.
 However, there may be some noise at Gaia House during this time.

 Cancellation terms & conditionsIf you find it necessary to cancel your booking due to covid-19 related reasons, a full refund will be available.
 Please note this does not include any travel costs you may have incurred.
 In all other circumstances, our standard cancellation terms and conditions apply.
 If there is an outbreak of covid within the residential staff community, the retreat will be closed early and a refund will be offered for the remaining days of the retreat.